Sézane Claude Bag Review: Size, What Fits, Pros & Cons (2025)

 And for fall, a slight variation:

-Comparing the Claude to the Milo, Mini Milo, and Victor
+Speaking of, comparing the Claude to the Milo, Mini Milo, and Victor:

 Bag Volume Price # Colors Top Color Notes